 There’s a rainbow tunnel with changing lights.
-The kiddos had a ball running up and down this one!Silver foil streamer curtains you can get happily lost in.There’s a black and white room that reminded me of pop artist Roy Lichtenstein’s work and was dedicated for those folks who don’t dream in color.There’s a laundry room complete with a cotton candy man handing out complimentary sticks and baskets you can ride in!
+The kiddos had a ball running up and down this one!Silver foil streamer curtains you can get happily lost in.There’s a black and white room that reminded me of pop artist Roy Lichtenstein’s work and was dedicated to those folks who don’t dream in color.There’s a laundry room complete with a cotton candy man handing out complimentary sticks and baskets you can ride in!
 How fun!
-Doing laundry never looked so appealing before!!
+Doing the laundry never looked so appealing before!!

 Behind the washing machine is a hidden dryer room with hanging crystals you carefully walk through as the lights all around you change color.

 Our favorite was by far the blue ball pit made to feel like you’re underwater!
 We could’ve stayed there all day!

 It’s all so trippy and surreal!
 We just couldn’t get enough!

 We brought the kiddos and we couldn’t decide who loved it more!
 It’s a super family-friendly!
 Kids under three are free.
 Everyone older than that pays the same $38 price per ticket which must be purchased in advance on their site.
 Digital download available.